OCR A-Level Computer Science: Processors & Hardware — Complete Revision Guide (H446)

 Guide Overview

-The Processors & Hardware course is built as ten lessons that move from the internal architecture of the CPU through performance factors into the peripheral devices and the storage hierarchy, then close on embedded systems.
+The Processors & Hardware course is ten lessons moving from the internal architecture of the CPU through performance factors into peripheral devices and the storage hierarchy, closing on embedded systems.

 - CPU Architecture